codelucas/yelpcrawl/README.rst

     >>> python2.7 crawler.py -z 98029

+Feel free to send in pull requests.
+We need some test cases please :)

 This code was written when the two of us were still relatively new at python so excuse the shittyness.
 This was open sourced just for keepsake, it's nothing